Queatz/snappy-api/README.md

 You can use this token for experimentation:

-`ya29.GAK0vfmiAKwDf8zPm0-oRINjOSlRpwREfdiY2VWWCUx1Y8w_1DS8-LaNL7j19dPzgCGWNes`
+`ya29.OwK_gZu6kwBy5Q_N5GkTZvVC1aNJinY4mNl9i3P2joKaXt5UqdFbXusCu0wW1CExbzlEX1U`

 ### Creating a new user

 Hitting `http://queatz-snappy.appspot.com/api/me?auth=token&email=string` will create an new user where `auth` is a Google token and `email` is a valid email.

-## Getting nearby People, Meets, Locations, and Quests
+## Getting nearby People, Parties, Locations

 #### `GET /api/here?latitude=float&longitude=float`